 - If you have decided to create a config from scratch, make sure to choose a Virtual Xbox One controller in Virtual controller settings; and find your perfect way to get the unmapped mouse back

 - After you have made, or imported the config, you need to choose it in the upper-right menu, and press Apply.
-Done!
-You’re ready to play any game in xCloud on PC
+Done, your xCloud mouse and keyboard config is ready to play any game!

 There is one more thing worth mentioning, a mouse remapped to the Right stick will require your attention.
 It won’t act as a regular mouse, it will act as a Right controller stick, and that is an entirely different story. reWASD provides lots of settings that you can modify to make the movement more mouse-like, and I would suggest starting with this blog post about setting up the mouse as a Right stick.
 Or, if you feel more comfortable watching a video, start here:

 My controller is supported by reWASD, but is not supported by xCloud